ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Does WebGL give you a way to use a secondary display?

 *That is up to browser implementation.
 WebGL renders into the canvas directly.*

+## Hard Won Lessons from the Trenches by Justin Quimby
+*Nov 1, 11:15 - 12:00*

+> Moblyng has been developing HTML5 games for the past 3 years.
+This talk is an overview of the lessons learned from that experience covering multiple code frameworks, business partners, and revenue models.